 How Much to Charge for Excel Work?

-Freelance Excel work hourly rate ranges from $5 to $50 on major freelance websites.
-Excel work hourly rate depends on Excel job type, industry, and country of investor and freelancer.
+On major freelance websites, the hourly rate for freelance Excel work ranges from $5 to $50.
+The rate depends on the job type, industry, and country of the investor and freelancer.

-Excel job type can be related to data and data entry, features engineering, and data preprocessing, and in that case, freelance Excel works hourly rate is from $5 to $25.
-On the other hand, if you have VBA programming, coding, and macro creating, freelance Excel works hourly rate is from $10 to $50.
+Excel job type can be related to data and data entry, features engineering, and data preprocessing; in that case, freelance Excel hourly rate is from $5 to $25.
+On the other hand, if you have VBA programming, coding, and macro-creating, the hourly rate of freelance Excel work is from $10 to $50.

 The industry has an impact on a freelance hourly rate.
 For example, the banking and machine learning industries have hourly rates from $20 to $50.
 Therefore, employers from this industry usually pay higher rates.

-Freelancers from the USA, Canada, Australia, Japan, and West Europe have higher hourly rates (even 50% to 200%) because of a higher standard of living in their countries.
-This is usually the opportunity for other freelancers to offer lower rates.
-However, employers from more prosperous countries have just 15% higher rates when comparing employers from the poorest countries.
+Freelancers from the USA, Canada, Australia, Japan, and Western Europe have higher hourly rates (even 50% to 200%) because of their countries’ higher standard of living.
+This usually allows other freelancers to offer lower rates.
+However, employers from more prosperous countries have just 15% higher rates when compared to employers from the poorest countries.

-Major freelance websites have more than 80% of all active freelancers from the “poorest countries” because richer countries’ freelancers avoid low-rate competition.
+Major freelance websites have more than 80% of all active freelancers from the “poorest countries” because freelancers in richer countries avoid low-rate competition.

 Here are the major stats: